Sport in South America: Judo

-Weightlifting
+Taekwondo

-Weightlifting is popular in Colombia and has been evolving in Brazil.
-Some of the top Colombian weightlifters are: María Isabel Urrutia, Óscar Figueroa, Mabel Mosquera and Diego Fernando Salazar.
-The greatest exponent of this sport in Brazil was Fernando Reis.
+In taekwondo, in 1992, when it was still an Olympic demonstration sport, the Venezuelan Arlindo Gouveia was champion and Adriana Carmona was a bronze medalist (later she would be a bronze medalist in 2004, officially).
+Another Venezuelan, Dalia Contreras, was a bronze medalist in 2008.
+Brazilian Natália Falavigna was a bronze medalist in 2008 and 4th place in 2004.
+Maicon Siqueira won bronze in 2016.
+Diogo Silva finished 4th in 2004 and 2012, and Milena Titoneli finished 4th in 2020.
+Argentina's biggest highlights are Sebastián Crismanich, Olympic champion in 2012, and Gabriel Taraburelli who finished 4th place in 2000.
+For Colombia, Óscar Muñoz was bronze in 2012, and Gladys Mora finished 4th in 2004.
+The Peruvian Peter López Santos came in 4th place in 2008.

 Cycling

 Cycling in Colombia became very popular with the beginning of the annual Vuelta a Colombia race in 1951, followed by the annual Clásico RCN starting in 1961.
 The triumphs of Martín Emilio "Cochise" Rodríguez in European cycling competitions increased the sport's popularity, which in turn helped to develop the Colombian Cycling Federation.
 Rodriguez was followed by professional Colombian cyclists known as the "Colombian beetles", which include up to this date Luis "Lucho" Herrera, Luis Felipe Laverde, Fabio Parra, Víctor Hugo Peña, Santiago Botero, Mauricio Soler.
 The "escarabajo" (beetle) nickname was coined by radio announcer José Enrique Buitrago, while watching Ramón Hoyos climb a hill ahead of French professional racer José Beyaert during the 1955 Vuelta a Colombia.

 Colombian cycling has enjoyed a renaissance in the early 2010s, with Colombian riders enjoying international success.
 One of the factors cited for this success has been the establishment of the 4-72 Colombia cycling team (formerly known as Colombia es Pasión-Café de Colombia), which has developed several cyclists who have gone on to compete for UCI Worldteams.
-The government-backed Colombia-Coldeportes cycling team competed at the 2013 Giro d'Italia, and was the first all-Colombian team to do so for 21 years.
+The government-backed Colombia–Coldeportes cycling team competed at the 2013 Giro d'Italia, and was the first all-Colombian team to do so for 21 years.
 The team aimed to secure UCI ProTeam status and compete in the Tour de France, however the team announced its disbanding in October 2015 due to the withdrawal of financial support from Coldeportes, the Colombian government's sports ministry.
 Riders who graduated to the UCI World Tour from the team included Esteban Chaves and Darwin Atapuma.
 High-profile riders emerging in this period include Nairo Quintana, Rigoberto Urán, Sergio Henao, Carlos Betancur and Mariana Pajón.
 The two main strongholds of the sport in Colombia are the Altiplano Cundiboyacense in the centre of the country and Antioquia in the west, both being mountainous regions.

 Some of the top Colombian cyclists are: